don-pit/linki/prg_tool.md

 > Ideone is an online compiler and debugging tool which allows you to compile source code and execute it online in more than 60 programming languages.

+## DB Browser

+[DB Browser for SQLite](http://sqlitebrowser.org/) // *sqlite, License:gnu-gpl, License:mozilla, Windows, Linux*
+> DB Browser for SQLite is a high quality, visual, open source tool to create, design, and edit database files compatible with SQLite.
+It is for users and developers wanting to create databases, search, and edit data.
+It uses a familiar spreadsheet-like interface, and you don't need to learn complicated SQL commands.

 ## UML

 [Modelio](https://www.modelio.org/) // *Windows, Linux, MacOs, Java, License:gnu-gpl*